ShadowTemplate/beautiful-python-3/README.md

 A collection of beautiful Python 3 pieces of code.

-This repository contains a wide range of algorithms, design patterns and other interesting or beautiful pieces of code.
+This repository contains a wide range of algorithms, data structures, design patterns and other interesting or beautiful pieces of code.
 Its goal is both to test new language features and to keep track of reusable software components.

 ---
 ## Information